Housing Resources

 On this page, you'll find resources for:

-Aggie Compass may offer emergency financial assistance in the areas of rent, food, housing, security deposit and other emergency and safety needs to enrolled students who have exhausted their financial resources.
-For support please submit a Basic Needs Assistance Request.
+Aggie Compass provides one-time support grants to help students with unexpected financial needs in the areas of rent, food, housing, security deposit and other emergency and safety needs.
+For support, please submit a Basic Needs Assistance Request Form and a member from our Intake Team will contact you.

 Housing Affordability